Scope and Definitions - 1.1

 Regulation (EU) No 536/2014, Article 2.

 SubjectDeltager Participant in a clinical drug trial.
+Participant is the preferred term.

-Substantial ModificationVesentlig endring “Substantial modification” means any change to any aspect of the clinical trial which is made after notification of a decision referred to in Articles 8, 14, 19, 20 or 23 and which is likely to have a substantial impact on the safety or rights of the subjects or on the reliability and robustness of the data generated in the clinical trial.
+Substantial ModificationVesentlig endring “Substantial modification” means any change to any aspect of the clinical trial which is made after notification of a decision referred to in Articles 8, 14, 19, 20 or 23 and which is likely to have a substantial impact on the safety or rights of the subjects/participants or on the reliability and robustness of the data generated in the clinical trial.

 Regulation (EU) No 536/2014, Article 2.